 Watches that are said to be dive-ready or diver’s watches are watches that meet the ISO 6425 standards.
 There are a number of qualities a watch must possess to be considered a diver’s watch by ISO 6425 standards.

-First off, it must be water-resistant down to 100 meters, at least.
-Both these watches double that, in fact.
+First, it must be water-resistant down to 200 meters, at least.
+Both these watches meet that criterion.

-Also, it’s important that the back of the casing is screwed down to prevent water from seeping into the watch.
+Secondly, it’s important that the back of the casing is screwed down to prevent water from seeping into the watch.
+Both watches also have this feature.

-Next, the sides of the watch must be easy to grab on to.
+Thirdly, the sides of the watch must be easy to grab on to.
+This, also, is a feature presen in both watches.

-The bezels must read easily, hence, the hands and markings must be luminescent.
-And not just luminescent, you must be able to read the markings clearly on the watch from a distance as far as 25 centimeters in pitch blackness.
+The bezels must be read easily, hence, the hands and markings must be luminescent.
+And not just luminescent, you must be able to read the markings clearly on the watch from a distance of 25 centimeters in pitch blackness.
+All these are present in Seiko Turtle and SKX.
+Therefore, they are both dive-ready.

 Seiko Turtle Vs SKX – Features Unique To Each Watch